mdolab/MACH-Aero/machFramework/contribute.rst

 When you add code or functionality, add tests that cover the new or modified code.
 These may be units tests for individual components or regression tests for entire models that use the new functionality.
 All the existing tests can be found under the ``tests`` folder.
-Running tests requires additional packages in some repos, to install these you can go to the root of that repo and type:
+Running tests requires additional packages in some repos.
+To install these, go to the root of that repo and type:

 .. prompt:: bash